• Home

 Why Do You Need an Antivirus Software?

-Usually, it prevents viruses from compromising your device or causing further damage.
-It also offers real-time protection by running in the background.
-You can also schedule it to perform regular scans.
+Antivirus software typically prevents viruses from compromising your device or causing damage.
+It offers real-time protection by running in the background and can be scheduled to perform regular scans.

-Premium antivirus software can also offer protection against phishing sites, block malicious sites, and detect key-loggers, spyware, and other malware.
+Premium antivirus software provides additional security measures, such as protection against phishing sites, blocking malicious websites, and detecting key-loggers, spyware, and other types of malware.

-Other antivirus software offers advanced features such as password manager, identity theft protection, spam protection, parental control, and zero-day protection, among other features.
+Some advanced antivirus programs also offer extra features like a password manager, identity theft protection, spam protection, parental controls, and zero-day threat protection.

 Summary